SOMC Housing – Frequently Asked Questions (FAQ)

 What is the lease structure?

-We use a simple month-to-month rental agreement.
-There is no long-term commitment, and residents may leave at any time with notice.
+There is no long-term commitment, and residents may leave with standard notice.

 What is the cost of rent?

-What if someone doesn’t have a job or income?
+What if someone doesn’t have income or employment?

 🔹 Rules & Expectations